-- evaluate the scene for risks to human health and safety - stop the spill, if it is safe to do so - if there is immediate danger to human health, contact 911 for assistance, and notify anyone who may be directly impacted or is in harm's way - during the construction and decommissioning phases notify the Project Manager of the incident, and notify the "Project Representative" during the operations phase - contain and clean-up the spill, using on-site spill kit - if required, contact outside spill response contractor for assistance - document and report the spill to outside agencies, as required.
+1. Evaluate the scene for risks to human health and safety.

+- 2. Stop the spill, if it is safe to do so. - 3.
+If there is immediate danger to human health, contact 911 for assistance, and notify anyone who may be directly impacted or is in harm's way. - 4.
+During the construction and decommissioning phases notify the Project Manager of the incident, and notify the "Project Representative" during the operations phase. - 5.
+Contain and clean-up the spill, using on-site spill kit. - 6.
+If required, contact outside spill response contractor for assistance. - 7.
+Document and report the spill to outside agencies, as required.

-A spill kit will be available on site during the decommissioning phase and will contain equipment necessary for spills response.
-This will include absorbent pads, absorbent boom, polyethylene bags, neoprene gloves, protective goggles, plastic bin or metal drum, and multipurpose granular sorbents.
+A spill kit will be available on-site during the decommissioning phase and will contain equipment necessary for spills response.
+This will include absorbent pads, absorbent boom, polyethylene bags, neoprene gloves, protective goggles, plastic bin or metal drum, and multi-purpose granular sorbents.

-Spills that could potentially occur during the life of the Project, and may need to be reported to the MOE include
+Spills that could potentially occur during the life of the Project, and may need to be reported to the MOE include:

-- non-approved releases/discharges (including those to land, air and water) - discharge of fluids greater than 100 L from a vehicle - mineral oil releases greater than 100 L from an electrical transformer - discharges (including sediment) to waterbodies
+- non-approved releases/discharges (including those to land, air and water) - discharge of fluids greater than 100 L from a vehicle - mineral oil releases greater than 100 L from an electrical transformer - discharges (including sediment) to water bodies.

-The MOE Spills Action Centre phone number (1-800-268-6060) will be posted at the Project trailer.
+The Ministry of the Environment Spills Action Centre phone number (1-800-268-6060) will be posted at the Project trailer.

-Documentation for all spill incidents will be kept on file and sent to the MOE, as required.
+Documentation for all spill incidents will be kept on file and sent to the Ministry of the Environment, as required.
 Documentation will include date of incident, date of reporting, name of reporter, description of the incident, cause of the incident, type and amount spilled, actions taken, disposal of contaminated material, communications to outside groups and internal personnel and follow-up required.